 I have a B.A. in history and education, a M.A. in curriculum and instruction, a Master of Liberal Studies, and a doctorate in instructional technology.

 Here is the less standard response.
 Education is so much larger than credentials and formal study.
 I’m grateful for the mentoring that I received amid my formal study, but that is only a fraction of my education (or anyone else’s).
 I read and think.
-I’m constantly reviewing the emerging popular and peer-reviewed literature on a dozen topics.
+I’m constantly reviewing the emerging popular and peer-reviewed literature on a myriad of topics.
 I have a wonderfully inspiring and informative personal learning network that extends around the globe.
-I have a largely ethnographic approach to learning through visiting, observation, participant observation, interviews and correspondence with those who are engaged in educational innovation and entrepreneurship.
+I have a largely ethnographic approach to learning through visiting, observation, participant observation, interviews, and correspondence with those who are engaged in educational innovation and entrepreneurship.
 I organize my thoughts and make sense of the world through writing.
 Action research, informal and formal experimentation, rapid prototyping, and short-term “life experiments” are also favorite ways to learn.

 What are some of your favorite quotes?

 - “language is never neutral” – Paulo Freire

 - “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.” – Buckminster Fuller